-- In general, given a graph, there are several problems that may be considered to compute some properties of the graphs, such as: - Connectedness: Is there a path connecting any two vertices of a graph? - What is the shortest path (number of edges, sum of the edges weights) between any two vertices? - What is the width of a graph? - Are there cycles in the graph, or is it a tree (i.e. with a unique path between two vertices)? - Note: A cycle has the topology of a tree iff it has width 1 - What is the shortest spanning tree? - Are there Hamiltonian cycles in the graph (including all vertices only once except the initial/final vertex).
+- In general, given a graph, there are several problems that may be considered to compute some properties of the graphs, such as: - Connectedness: Is there a path connecting any two vertices of a graph? - What is the shortest path (number of edges, sum of the edges weights) between any two vertices? - What is the width of a graph? - Are there cycles in the graph, or is it a tree (i.e. with a unique path between two vertices, or equivalently the graph has width 1)? - What is the shortest spanning tree? - Are there Hamiltonian cycles in the graph (including all vertices only once except the initial/final vertex).
 Which one(s) is the shortest? - Are there cliques in the graph subset of the graph where any two nodes are adjacent).
-Which one(s) is maximal (have more nodes). - How many colours are needed to colour a graph, such that two adjacent vertices have different colours?
+Which one(s) is maximal (have more nodes). - Is it possible to colour a graph with a set of colours, such that two adjacent vertices have different colours?
+What is the minimum cardinality of such set?

 - The problems above, and many others, are typically posed in many applications, and so a number of algorithms have been studied to solve them. - But before studying some of these algorithms, it is important to adopt a representation (or encoding) for the implementation of a graph. - Here we will present the two most common encodings: - Adjacency matrix. - Adjacency lists. - The adjacency matrix is possibly the most intuitive way of implementing a graph.
-Given a graph with n vertices and some graph ordering, the adjacency matrix is a square n × n Boolean matrix G, whose elements Gi,j contain information about the edges between nodes i and j. - In an unweighted graph, the elements are Booleans - In a weighted graph, the elements are the weights - In a undirected graph the matrix is symmetric, otherwise it is usually asymmetric.
+Given a graph with n vertices and some graph ordering, the adjacency matrix is a square n × n Boolean matrix G, whose elements G{i,j} contain information about the edges between nodes i and j. - In an unweighted graph, the elements are Booleans - In a weighted graph, the elements are the weights - In a undirected graph the matrix is symmetric, otherwise it is usually asymmetric.